MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-customize-the-reference-device-in-audit-mode.md

 To add an update, you first download the most recent LCU from the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Home.aspx), and then install it.
 You can install the update through the GUI or the command line.

-Below, we show you how to install an LCU using a .msu from the Microsoft Update catalog.
+In the following steps, we show you how to install an LCU using a .msu from the Microsoft Update catalog.

 #### Download an update